ConorWarrilow/Academic-Success-Analysis/readme.md

 For the sake of time, a quick script was written to assess a range of transformations on selected numeric features, which excluded both boolean features and features to be later encoded.

 **Note:** Some transformations require non-negative or strictly positive input values.
 A filter was applied to ensure transformations were only used where approprate.
-While each row appears to contain a transformation value, some of these values are simply a placeholder, where no transformation has been applied.
+While each row appears to contain a transformation value, some of these values are simply a placeholder and no transformation has been applied.

-The results were as follows:
+The results are as follows:

 <details>
   <summary>$${\color{#72B3A2}\text{View Transformation Results}}$$</summary>